 The student's unique profile is analysed against more than 600 careers and the closest matches are highlighted for further investigation.
 They can be 'favourited' by the student or replaced with closer matches.
 Any qualification discrepancies are shown and students may change the highest level of qualification they expect to achieve.
 This illustrates to students how important their school qualifications are in achieving their goals and career aspirations.

 Find Out More

-In this section, students receive guidance on the best GCSE choices for them based on both their interest profile and their suggested or favourited career areas.
+In this section, students receive guidance on the best subject choices for them based on both their interest profile and their suggested or favourited career areas.

 Options at 16

-A-level / IB / Pre-U / Highers / Apprenticeship Options
+A-Level / IB / Pre-U / Scottish Highers / Advanced Placement / Apprenticeship Options

-Here, students can view A-level recommendations based on their interests and how relevant each subject is to their career suggestions and favourites.
+Here, students can view subject recommendations based on their interests and how relevant each subject is to their career suggestions and favourites.
 Students can also find appropriate college subjects and apprenticeships.